SiaFoundation/siad/modules/renter/README.md

 merkle root and the contract revision.

 **Outbound Complexities**
- - `Upload` calls `threadedBubbleMetadata` from the Health Loop to update the filesystem of the new upload
+ - The upload subsystem calls `callThreadedBubbleMetadata` from the Health Loop to update the filesystem of the new upload
- - `Upload` calls `managedBuildAndPushChunks` to add upload chunks to the `uploadHeap` and then signals the heap's `newUploads` channel so that the Repair Loop will work through the heap and upload the chunks
+ - `Upload` calls `callBuildAndPushChunks` to add upload chunks to the `uploadHeap` and then signals the heap's `newUploads` channel so that the Repair Loop will work through the heap and upload the chunks